A guest post by Nikolay Stoyanov.

 Let’s check the most important innovations that happened as of late.

 Regardless of your SEO knowledge or experience within the field, it is necessary to place Google RankBrain algorithm at number one.
-This update was so severe that it might affect, not only search engines, but other informational systems as well.
+This update was so severe that it might affect, not only search engines but other information systems as well.

 RankBrain is a machine learning system.
-It is used by Google search engine and it helps sort the results.
-It uses users’ feedback in form of clicks, time spend on a website, dwell time, bounce rate etc. If your pages are able to get good stats and satisfy users’ query, Google will continue placing your content among top SERPs.
+It is used by Google search engine and it helps to sort the results.
+It uses users’ feedback in the form of clicks, time spends on a website, dwell time, bounce rate etc. If your pages are able to get good stats and satisfy users’ query, Google will continue placing your content among top SERPs.